Qualifying Awards and Training

 There is no National Governing Body for these activities, although the recently formed British Rock and Water Association (BRAWA) now exists to provide training and promote best practice.
 To undertake these complex and diverse activities safely with groups requires a hybrid of mountaineering, swiftwater and surfing competencies and experience supplemented by specialist and usually site-specific training.

 This, to all intents and purposes places these activities outwith the scope of most staff within council establishments.
-Any staff who may wish to lead these activities should always consult with the Adventure Activities Consultant prior to doing so.

 Combined rock and water activities in some form are often included in the itineraries of activity providers.
 All approved external providers who offer these activities as part of their programmes will have met the council’s requirements in terms of their safety management arrangements and procedures.